makersacademy/chitter-challenge/README.md

 5) Views folder -done
 6) Gemfile with all the necessary gems and run bundle install

-Step 2: User Story 1
+STEP 2: USER STORY 1
 As a Maker
 So that I can let people know what I am doing
 I want to post a message (peep) to chitter